gurindis/Amazon-Project-1/README.md

 DistanceLastStopTo'SlowDriver'
 TravelTimeLastStopTo'SlowDriver'

-Once we loop through all drivers, PANDAS dataframe exports the dataframe to an excel file
+Once we loop through all drivers, PANDAS dataframe is exported to an excel file